simon-hng/bachelor_kolloqium/slides.md

 </div>

 <!--
-- Bachelor's Thesis Intermediate Presentation
+- Bachelor's Thesis Final Presentation
 - Learning Analytics of Grading Programming Exercises
 - Extended Artemis's capabilities and current implementations of the concepts of learning analytics with focus on programming exercises
 -->